Our Steadicam Workshops

 6 Weeks from the start of the course there will be NO Refund.

-The Workshop will take place with all the security measures and restrictions provided by the laws in force at the time.
-Included in the case of Covid-19.
-Insurance for equipment and people is provided only within the complex, including the outdoor parts, and only during the course.
+The Workshop will be held with all the necessary safety measures.
+Insurance for equipment and persons is provided only inside the complex, including outside parts, and only during the course.